 The reasons are political, not technical:

-- State autonomy framing.
-Some Medicaid administrators and state-budget officials privately argue that the federal floor is a baseline only, states are free to set higher, and that a federal increase is "unnecessary."
-Advocates counter that the unindexed floor leaves residents in low-PNA states (Alabama at $30, California at $35, Arkansas at $40) without basic dignity.
+3. State autonomy framing.
+Some Medicaid administrators and state-budget officials argue that the federal floor is a baseline only, states are free to set higher, and that a federal increase is "unnecessary."
+Advocates counter that the unindexed floor leaves residents in the lowest-PNA states (Alabama at $30, California at $35, Arkansas at $40) without basic dignity.

-- Cost-shift visibility.
-Because raising PNA reduces patient liability and increases state Medicaid NF outlays (the resident contributes less toward per-diem; the state share rises proportionally), each $1 of PNA increase across 50,000 NF Medicaid residents = ~$600,000/year of additional state Medicaid outlay.
-State legislatures see the cost-shift; they don't always see the unmet personal needs of residents.
+4. Cost-shift visibility.
+Because raising the PNA reduces patient liability and increases state Medicaid nursing-facility outlays (the resident contributes less toward the per-diem; the state share rises proportionally), each dollar of PNA increase multiplied across a state's nursing-facility Medicaid census adds up to a meaningful annual cost-shift from resident to state budget.
+State legislatures see that cost-shift; they don't always see the unmet personal needs of residents.

 The Post-Eligibility Deduction Order (with Worked Example)